nfazlay/nfazlay/README.md

 ## Hi there, I'm Fazlay 👋

-### I'm a 3rd year Computer Science Student CarletonU!
+### I'm a 3rd year Computer Science Student at CarletonU!

 - 🔭 I’m currently doing an intership with Nokia 🖥️
 - 🌱 I’m currently learning everything